erikdubois/GithubTutorial/README.md

 - **Communicate** with others via github.
 - Github has a system to **follow up** issues.
 - More **visibility** for your projects.

+# What can I share

+Anything really.

+1. files
+2. scripts
+3. icons
+4. themes
+5. config files
+6. settings from applications